 350 Madison won a significant victory in April 2015 when the Dane County Zoning and Land Regulation Committee required that Enbridge obtain spill cleanup insurance.
 Dane County imposed the requirement as a condition of approving Enbridge’s Waterloo pump station, which is part of the company’s plan to triple the volume of tar sands oil flowing through Line 61.
 At full capacity, the pipeline would carry 1.2 million barrels per day through the state, 45% more than the now-rejected Keystone XL.

 Enbridge v.
 Dane County concerns Enbridge’s demand that Dane County remove the insurance requirement from the pump station permit on the basis that it was invalidated by a state budget provision adopted as part of the 2015–17 state budget.
-The county has refused to comply, arguing that the insurance requirement was foundational to its approval of the permit, and that without the requirement, the permit could not have been granted at all.
+The county has refused to comply, arguing that the insurance requirement was legally required before the county could issue a conditional use permit that balanced the company’s interests with the county’s—that is, without the insurance requirement, the permit could not have been granted at all.

 In Campbell v.
 Enbridge, seven landowners with property adjacent to the pump station assert that even if the state budget provision, apparently inserted at Enbridge’s behest, barred the county from enforcing the insurance requirement, it did not similarly bar enforcement by affected landowners.
 They further argue that the budget provision is not retroactive.
 They ask the court to enjoin Enbridge from opening its expanded pump station unless it purchases the cleanup insurance demanded by the county zoning committee.